 Depending on where you live, you can either install an antenna inside your home, or on your roof.
 Outdoor, roof-mounted antennas typically have better range, and are therefore more suited to rural areas.

-A good digital antenna will pick up any broadcast TV networks that are in your area.
+A good digital antenna will pick up any broadcast TV networks that are in your area, giving you an easy way to watch local channels without cable.
 This includes your local CBS affiliate, and potentially local affiliates for FOX, NBC, ABC and others.
 These local networks are key for watching sports online (CBS is essential for watching NFL without cable, including streaming the NFL Playoffs), particularly for local teams.

 With that said, the availability of these channels depends on the signal strength, the distance from your local broadcasting station, and other factors.
 You can plug your address into the FCC DTV map or AntennaWeb to estimate what channels you might pick up.